openpnp/openpnp/Your-First-Pull-Request.md

 # Your First Pull Request

+___
+**WARNING:** the following is no longer up to date.
+Pull requests should be created as proper feature branches and always based on/targeted against the `test` branch of OpenPnP.

+See [this tutorial](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) about feature branches (just an example, there are many other tutorials and guidelines).

+**HELP WANTED!** The following should be rewritten to reflect a proper feature branch workflow. **HELP WANTED!**
+___

 A step by step tutorial to help new contributors submit their first pull request.
 By the end of this tutorial you will have a basic understanding of Git, Github and Pull Requests.

 # Why Pull Requests?